 The symptoms and treatment for this syndrome are nearly identical to those of toxic shock syndrome.
 However, TSLS is not associated with tampon use.

 People who are at greater risk for a GAS infection are also more likely to develop TSLS.
-Your risk may be increased if you:
+Your risk may be increased if you have:

 Your doctor may make a diagnosis of toxic shock syndrome based on a physical examination and your symptoms.
 Additionally, your doctor may check your blood and urine for traces of Staphylococcus or Streptococcus bacteria.

 Your doctor may also do a blood test to check your liver and kidney function.
-He or she may also take swabs of cells from your cervix, vagina, and throat.
+They may also take swabs of cells from your cervix, vagina, and throat.
 These samples are analyzed for the bacteria that cause toxic shock syndrome.

-Toxic shock syndrome is a medical emergency; many people with toxic shock syndrome need to be hospitalized.
-Some people have to stay in the intensive care unit for several days so that medical staff can closely monitor them.
-Your doctor will most likely prescribe an intravenous (IV) antibiotic, which is a drug that will help you fight the bacterial infection in your body.
+Toxic shock syndrome is a medical emergency.
+Some people with the condition have to stay in the intensive care unit for several days so that medical staff can closely monitor them.
+Your doctor will most likely prescribe an intravenous (IV) antibiotic to help you fight the bacterial infection in your body.
+This will require the placement of a special IV line called a peripherally inserted intravenous catheter, or PICC line.
+You will receive 6–8 weeks of antibiotics at home.
+If this is the case, an infectious disease doctor will closely monitor you.

 Other treatment methods for toxic shock syndrome vary depending on the underlying cause.
 For example, if a vaginal sponge or tampon triggered toxic shock, your doctor may need to remove this foreign object from your body.
 If an open wound or surgical wound caused your toxic shock syndrome, the doctor will drain pus or blood from the wound to help clear up any infection.